-The quorum for board meetings shall be three and one of the three must be either the Leader or Deputy Leader of the Council.
+The quorum for board meetings shall be three and one of the three must be either the Leader of Council or the Chairman of Operational Services Committee.

 At board meetings each director shall have one vote.

 Board meetings shall be held at least quarterly on such dates as they may agree (where there is failure to reach an agreement a decision will be made by the Chairman).